OLD D-DAY MAPS

 and printed in colour, eg showing defences as Blue = confirmed, and Purple = not confirmed.
 They were catalogued under

 GSGS (Geographical Section General Staff) series 4347.
-We are publishing 3 of these maps initially.
+We have published three of these maps, covering important areas of the D Day landings.

-This is our first reprint in the series and covers the area around the bridge that is now known as Pegasus Bridge.
+This map covers the area around the bridge that is now known as Pegasus Bridge.

 It was the scene of the heroic glider landings that have been called "the greatest feat of flying of WWII".
 The map is double-sided